neondatabase/neon/docs/rfcs/032-shard-splitting.md

 retries is reached (e.g. if a pageserver stays offline for longer than a typical restart).

-#### On Storage Controller Restart
+#### Rollback on Storage Controller Restart

 On startup, the storage controller will inspect the split bit for tenant shards that it loads from the database.
-If any splits are in progress, it will spawn a task to attempt to complete the split.
-This task will be subject to the same retry thresholds as the original split attempt, such that if it cannot complete within a reasonable time, the split will be rolled back.
+If any splits are in progress:

+- Database content will be reverted to the parent shards
+- Child shards will be dropped from memory
+- The parent and child shards will be included in the general startup reconciliation that the storage controller does: any child shards will be detached from pageservers because they don't exist in the storage controller's expected set of shards, and parent shards will be attached if they aren't already.

 #### Storage controller API request failures/retries